-The status of female employment in India has been the subject of much debate of late in the national level, due to its intrinsic relationship with female empowerment.
-The Economic Survey 2017-18 mentions an Organisation of Economic Cooperation and Development (OECD) analysis that indicates that the proportion of women who work has steadily reduced over time, from 36 percent to 24 percent in a decade, (when examined in 2015-16) signalling a decline of 33.3 percent in Female Labour Force Participation (FLFP) in ten years.
+The status of female employment in India has been the subject of much debate of late in the national fora, due to its intrinsic relationship with female empowerment.
+The Economic Survey 2017-18 mentions an Organisation of Economic Cooperation and Development (OECD) analysis that indicates that the proportion of women who work has steadily reduced over time, from 36 per cent to 24 percent in a decade, (when examined in 2015-16) signalling a decline of 33.3 percent in Female Labour Force Participation (FLFP) in ten years.
 It also showed that the gender gap in Labour Force Participation Rate (LFPR) is more than 50 percentage points in India.
-As the Survey Report notes, women workers often constitute the most vulnerable of the workforce as they are "employed in the least secure, informal, unskilled jobs, engaged in low- productivity and low-paying work".
+As the Survey Report notes, women workers often constitute the most vulnerable of the workforce as they are "employed in the least secure, informal, unskilled jobs, engaged in low-productivity and low-paying work".
 Among peers, India performs the worst compared to Brazil, Mexico and Indonesia, according to both indicators analysed by OECD.
 This is also corroborated by the estimates released by the International Labour Organisation (ILO) and World Bank.
 They have defined FLFP as percentage of working female population in the 15 years and above demographic.

 Agriculture is the backbone of economy of not only Bihar but of country as a whole.
 In Bihar the average farm size is approximately 0.39 ha, that too is highly fragmented, resulting in many miniscule plots.
 Further about 60 percent rural households are landless in the state.
-This situation is more critical in case of women farmers who hold only 13.31% land which is lower than the national average of 13.50 percent.
+This situation is more critical in case of women farmers who hold only 13.31 per cent land which is lower than the national average of 13.50 per cent.

-Women play multidimensional role in sustainable development of economy through their contribution in household and agricultural activities (Singh, et. al., 2012).
+Women play multidimensional role in sustainable development of economy through their contribution in household and agricultural activities (Singh et al., 2012).
 They contribute in every field of agriculture- from land preparation to harvesting of crops.
-Apart from this, they also manage allied activities like dairy cattle, fodder collection, beekeeping, mushroom production, goat rearing and poultry etc. They contribute substantially in family income generation directly thus help enhancing social status of their families (Shahi, et. al., 2018).
+Apart from this, they also manage allied activities like dairy cattle, fodder collection, beekeeping, mushroom production, goat rearing and poultry etc. They contribute substantially in family income generation directly thus help enhancing social status of their families (Shahi et al., 2018).
 Income and its source are important measures to understand the level of households' living standard and ways to achieve that level.
-Income along with households' expenditure and possessions reveal aspects of income volatility and provides an additional measure of inequality (Meena et. al., 2017, Meena et al., 2018).
-Women play prime role in traditional farming from manual farm activities to agro-processing to homemaking (Majumdar and Shah 2017).
-On various occasions, women have proved that they can step up farm modernization using modern farm implements, however contribution are less recognized (Shahi, et. al., 2018).
+Income along with households' expenditure and possessions reveal aspects of income volatility and provides an additional measure of inequality (Meena et al., 2017; Meena et al., 2018).
+Women play prime role in traditional farming from manual farm activities to agro-processing to homemaking (Majumdar and Shah, 2017).
+On various occasions, women have proved that they can step up farm modernization using modern farm implements, however contribution are less recognized (Shahi et al., 2018).
+In the era of gender equality and emphasizing women empowerment in all round development of the society can't be denied.
+Women sacrifices for the family are incomparable.

-Taking into consideration the productive and optimistic participation of women in agriculture the present study has been undertaken.
+Taking into consideration the productive and optimistic participation of women in agriculture the present study "Women Participation in Changing Rural Landscape: Evidences from Cost of Cultivation Data of Bihar has been undertaken.
 Many of the systematic studies identify the trends of working female labour in agriculture.
 Empirical studies were conducted and explained on gender roles and gender analysis.
-The present study would also highlight agricultural operations wise female participation in agriculture with reference to the state of Bihar along with the disparities in wage rates between male and female workers in Bihar agriculture.
+This piece of research will further highlight agricultural operations wise female participation in agriculture with reference to the state of Bihar.
+Efforts were also put to highlight the wage discrimination to women.